Saar25/PlanetEngine/README.md

 ### Instance

-represents an instance (used for instance rendering)
+Represents an instance (used for instance rendering)

 ```kotlin
 interface Instance3D : Instance {